Cloudflare workers

 Verification and troubleshooting

 Send traffic through your domain.
-Login to Traceable Platform to view the traffic.
+Login to the Traceable Platform to view the traffic.
 Complete the following steps:

 1. Navigate to Catalog → API Endpoints